MicrosoftDocs/learn/learn-pr/azure/gain-insights-data-kusto-query-language/includes/4-exercise-count-events-count-operator.md

 * For example, you could count only certain types of events.
 The `countif()` operator counts records for which a predicate is true.
 The query using `countif(DamageCrops > 0)` would count the number of records for which the damage to crops was greater than zero.
 * You can also count distinct types of events by using the `dcount()` operator.
 This operator gives an estimation of the cardinality of the specified set.

 The following query incorporates both operator types within the `summarize` operator.
-Notice that all elements within the summarize operator are separated by commas, and must be grouped by the same column, in this case *State*.
+Notice that all elements within the summarize operator are separated by commas, and are grouped by the same column, in this case *State*.
+The columns that have been aggregated are renamed, and all other columns are dropped.
+If you want to include other columns, name them after the column on which data is summarized.

 1. Run the following query: